ellor1138/Localizator/README.md

 Place this plugin into your /plugins directory of your ColdFusion on Wheels application.
 Reload your application using the Reload link in the footer and you'll now see a "localizator" link for you to use the plugin.

 ## Special Thanks
-Largely inspired by RaÃºl Riera's Localizer plugin. https://github.com/raulriera/Localizer
+Largely inspired by Raúl Riera's Localizer plugin. https://github.com/raulriera/Localizer

 ## License
 Copyright 2012 Simon Allard